sjpfenninger/modelling-energy-systems/basics/duality-kkts.md

     & \frac{\partial \mathcal{L}}{\partial \lambda_i} = h_i(x) = 0 \quad \forall i \in  \{1,2,...,m\}
 \end{align}

-:::{admonition} Note on notation and standard form
+:::{admonition} Notation and standard form
 :class: tip

-* In this section, we will use $h_i(x)$ to refer to equality constraints.
-In the rest of this reader, we used $g_i(x)$ to refer to equality constraints.
-* Note that we will write all constraints in a standard form with zeros on the right-hand side (i.e., $=0$ or $\leq 0$ for equality constraints below).
+You will notice that in this section, we write all constraints in a standard form with zeros on the right-hand side (i.e., $=0$ or $\leq 0$ for equality constraints below).
 This ensures that you don't make mistakes when you're constructing the Lagrangian.
-Note the difference with the approach above to construct the dual problem!
-This highlights that there is no generally "correct" approach to write a standard form, but it makes sense to go with an approach that works best for what you are doing.
+In {numref}`content:duality-kkts:duality` above we used a different standard form that makes it easier to construct the dual problem.
+This highlights that there is no generally "correct" approach to write a standard form.
+It makes sense to go with an approach that works best for what you are doing.

 :::